Hoogland

-Community school
+Schools

 Hoogland has six primary schools: De Biezen, de Bieshaar, de Berkenschool, De Horizon, de Kosmos and the Langenoord.
 The schools ‘De Biezen’ and ‘de Bieshaar’ are in front of each other.
 The ‘Biezen’ is a Roman Catholic school and the ‘Bieshaar’ is a public school.
 The ‘Berkenschool’ lies in front of the ‘Berkenvijver’ (a pond).
 The ‘Langenoord’ lies in the part which is called ‘Langenoord’.
 The ‘Horizon’ is a Reformed school.
 The ’Kosmos’ is the school which is in the outer corner of Hoogland.